BNS Nishan: Design

 BNS Nishan (P815) is of 64.2 m long, 9 m wide and have a 5.25 m draught with a displacement of 648 tonnes.
-The ship has a bulbous bow that suggests it is very stable in heavy sea states.
-It has speed and range to support long lasting missions.
+The ship has a bulbous bow that suggests it is very stable in heavy seas.
+It has the speed and range to support long lasting missions.
 The craft is powered by two SEMT Pielstick 12PA6 diesels driving three screws for a top speed of 25 kn.
 The range of the ship is 2000 nmi and endurance is 15 days.
 It has a complement of 70 crews.
-She was mainly made to be used as Anti-submarine warfare ship.
+She was mainly made to be used as anti-submarine warfare ship.

 Electronics

 The primary sensor of the ship is a SR47AG surface and air search radar.
 The ship carries a Chinese TR47C fire control radar for main gun.
 For navigation, the ship uses the Japanese JMA 3336 radar.
 To help the navigational radar, the Vision Master chart radar is used.
 The ship has an ESS-2B bow mounted sonar with an effective range of about 8000 m for underwater detection.